JKirkby95/rock-paper-scissors-pokemon/README.md

 ![website color scheme](assets/images/color_scheme_pokeduel.png)

-The colors I used for this site were picked carefully, the color rgba(220, 215, 201) for the text boxes was insprired by the text boxes from the old games.(see below)
+The colors I used for this site were picked carefully, the color rgba(220, 215, 201) for the text boxes was inspired by the text boxes from the old games.(see below)
 The red #ff0000 is the same as in the original pokeball.
 Black and white were also a big part of any game back then so I decided to keep the colors as close to the games as I could.

 ![pokemon red text box](assets/images/text_box_pokeduel.png)